• Skip to primary navigation

 • Combine all dry ingredients in a mixing bowl and then make a small well in the center.

 • Melt the almond butter in a separate bowl by placing it in the microwave for around 30-40 seconds.
 When soft, stir the sugar into the almond butter.
-Add this to the bowl of dry ingredients and stir until combined, but do not over-mix.

 • Tip the batter into the loaf pan and smooth the top with the back of a spoon as much as possible.